Gabry-Cmd/ipsak/README.md

 * **Supernet masks are NOT EXPLICITLY supported.**

 ## General Infos
-The default behaviour (no arguments, only IP) is to print everything in decimal form (STD), have a look at the usage() function for more info -->
+The default behaviour (no arguments, only IP) is to print everything in decimal form (DEC), have a look at the usage() function for more info -->
 ```
 Takes an IP address and returns some informations out of it...
 ipsak <address> [--ip|--broadcast|--netmask|--subnetmask|--network|--range [flags]][--class]
-Flags can be "sxobiu" (s-Standard, x-Hexadecimal, o-Octal, b-Binary, i-Integer, u-Unsigned int)
+Flags can be "asxobiu" (a-All, s-Standard, x-Hexadecimal, o-Octal, b-Binary, i-Integer, u-Unsigned int)
 If no flags are specified everything is printed in standard form (decimal).
 If a subnet mask is provided, --ip and --network may return the same result.
 RANGE shows the usable ip addresses which don't contain network and broadcast.